FausioPaco/go-vegan/README.md

 ## Features

 - Browse a menu of delicious vegan dishes.
-- Order food for delivery in Maputo.
+- Simulate Order food for delivery in Maputo.
 - User-friendly and responsive UI, optimized for both desktop and mobile.
-- Real-time cart and order preview.
+- Simulate order preview.

 ## Tech Stack